Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue: Introduction

 \section{Introduction}

 One challenge with open-domain dialogue systems is the need to respond to users' utterances on any topic with high-quality responses.
 To handle this challenge, a common approach is to use an ensemble of response generators (RGs) and then train a ranker to select from a pool of possible responses \cite{curry2018alana,shalyminov2018neural,harrison2020athena,paranjape2020neural,chen2018gunrock,fang2018sounding18,gabriel2020further}.
 The ensemble of RGs can use a variety of generation techniques.
 One type of RG generates responses directly from the dialogue context, using a pre-trained model such as GPT-2 that is possibly tuned on additional conversational data, such as Topical Chat or Empathetic Dialogues\cite{gopalakrishnan2019topical,paranjape2020neural}.
 Knowledge-Grounded response generation is a variant of this approach, where knowledge in the form of text is available during generation to control the utterance content and veracity\cite{hedayatnia2020policy,yavuz2019deepcopy}.
 Template-Based RGs are also quite common, where templates are hand-written and then populated with values from a database or knowledge graph (KG).

-A final type is Meaning-to-Text (M2T) RGs trained from parallel corpora of meaning representations (MRs) and reference utterances.\footnote{This is also sometimes called semantically-conditioned natural language generation.} These M2T engines are typically used for task-oriented responses on specific (sets of) topics, such as restaurants, sports, movies, hotels, laptops, TVs, and video games {\it inter alia}. \cite{gardent2017creating, tran2017neural,KedzieMcKeown19,zhao2020bridging,colin2016webnlg,zhou2020design,oraby2019curate,reedetal20,harrison2019maximizing,Novikovaetal17,walker2018exploring,eric2019multiwoz,budzianowski2018multiwoz,cervone2019natural}.
-Our aim in this paper is to improve the quality and the coverage of the M2T RGs in Athena, a dialogue system that has been a finalist in the Alexa Prize for the last two years~\cite{harrison2020athena,patilathena2021}.
+We are primarily interested in Meaning-to-Text (M2T) NLG engines, where the desired meaning is specified and the NLG engine produces one or more utterances that express that meaning.
+These can be trained with parallel corpora of meaning representations (MRs) and reference utterances \cite{colin2016webnlg,Novikovaetal17,walker2018exploring,budzianowski2018multiwoz,harrison2019maximizing,tran2017neural}, or can be trained by tuning a large language model with a domain specific training set ~\cite{juraskawalker21,zhou2020design,zhao2020bridging,oraby2019curate,reedetal20}.
+These M2T engines are most often used for task-oriented responses on specific (sets of) topics, such as restaurants, sports, movies, hotels, laptops, TVs, and video games ~\cite{gardent2017creating,KedzieMcKeown19,eric2019multiwoz,cervone2019natural}.